Find Urgent Care today

 Are you at Risk of Having a Stroke?

-Assessing your stroke risk involves considering various factors that can contribute to the likelihood of experiencing a stroke, according to the Cleveland Clinic.
+Assessing your stroke risk involves considering various factors that can contribute to the likelihood of experiencing a stroke, according to the CDC.
 Some key steps to assess your stroke risk include:

 1. Know your medical history: Understanding your personal and family medical history, including any history of stroke, high blood pressure, heart disease, or diabetes, can provide important insights into your risk factors.